astegmaier/parcel-webpack-comparer/README.md

 ## Bundle Size Test Results

+See [Parcel issue #4565](https://github.com/parcel-bundler/parcel/issues/4565#issuecomment-624240434) for a conversation on how to improve this.

 | Scenario                                                                                      | Bundle Size |
 | --------------------------------------------------------------------------------------------- | ----------- |
 | Build with parcel (default babel config with scope-hoisting and minification)                 | 1.11 MB     |